Skip to main content

 Notes

-• Before calling ios.simulateNetworkCondition(), you must call ios.routeTraffic() otherwise you will get an error.
+• Before calling device.simulateNetworkCondition(), you must call device.routeTraffic(); otherwise, you will get an error.

 • Always call cleanup functions in reverse order: restore network conditions first, then stop routing.